 8. Are You Ready to Share Your Story

-For some, there is shame or embarrassment in ending up where they did.
+Some feel shame or embarrassment in ending up where they did.
 If that sounds familiar, you must learn to accept your mistakes.
 You can then take comfort and courage in the fact that you chose to change how your story is written.

 Being ready to share your story doesn’t mean you have to.
-It is simply a sign that you have made peace with the past and dedicated to a bright and sober future.
+It is simply a sign that you have made peace with the past and are dedicated to a bright and sober future.
 Your first date may not need details, but they will notice your confidence and peace.

 9. How to Tell Your Date

 The decision on whether or not to talk about your sobriety on the first date is a personal one.
 However, even if you don’t choose to bring it, they might.
 It is a good idea to know ahead of time how you want to handle that.

 You can simply tell them you don’t drink or use other substances and leave it at that.
 If they continue to ask questions, just say it is a personal decision and move on with the date.

 However, if you decide you want to gauge their reaction sooner rather than later, be honest about your situation.
 You can leave out the sensitive details, but just explain your recovery process to date.